bitnami/containers/bitnami/nginx/README.md

 - A section where the entrypoint and command used to start the service are declared.
   - Take into account these actions are not executed until the container is started.

-# Customizing Bitnami NGINX Docker Image
+# Customizing the Bitnami NGINX Docker image

 The Bitnami NGINX Docker image is designed to be extended so it can be used as the base image for your custom web applications.

 > Note: It's recommended to read the [previous section](./#understand-this-image-structure) to understand the Dockerfile structure, before extending this image.

-## Extending the Bitnami NGINX Docker Image
+## Extending the Bitnami NGINX Docker image

 Before extending this image, please note there are certain configuration settings you can modify using the original image: